Cranbaerry/A.R.E.S/README.md

 And special thanks to [cassell1337](https://github.com/cassell1337) for willingly being mindfucked with me while making the semi-auto hotswap!

+If you have any feedback for us or would like to suggest a feature please use our [FeedbackForm](https://forms.gle/QifnS6ZSa8fse9yF7).

 Allows for easy searching of the VRChat cache folder for a particular avatar that has been previously encountered via the use of a simple [GUI](https://imgur.com/a/YkvAhzN).

 Features: